 Then dry the lettuce with a salad spinner (this is the salad spinner I use) and store it in a plastic bag with a couple of damp paper towels.
 The paper towels will absorb extra moisture when there's too much and it will also keep the bag humid enough to keep the lettuce crisp.

-OR you can be one of the cool kids and use a Salad Bag which means you’ll never have limp lettuce again and you’ll NEVER have to dry lettuce again.
-It’s the kind of revelation that’ll make you question your entire existence.
+OR you can be one of the cool kids and use a Salad Bag which means you'll never have limp lettuce again and you'll NEVER have to dry salad greens again and you won't be using any plastic.
+It's the kind of revelation that'll make you question your entire existence.
 Turn your liquid guts solid again.
-I’m not kidding.
+I'm not kidding.

 YOU WILL NEVER HAVE TO DRY LETTUCE AGAIN.
 This is real people, this is happening.